abelperezok/aws-serverless-netcore/netcore3.1/part-05/README.md

 Given that our Lambda functions will execute in a headless way, logging is essential for monitoring and telemetry purposes.
 Lambda runtime provides the mechanisms to log via the ```ILambdaContext``` interface which can be added as an optional parameter to our function.

-This parameter provides a Logger property with a Log method receiving a string as parameter, very simple interface.
+This parameter provides a Logger property with methods Log and LogLine receiving a string as parameter, very simple interface.
 This is how our function looks now.
 A using statement is also required ```using Amazon.Lambda.Core;```

 ```csharp
         public Stream HelloHandler(Stream input, ILambdaContext context)